 You need at least 2 doses in your primary series of the protein-based COVID-19 vaccine.
-(If you got a viral vector-based vaccine, which is no longer available in Alberta, for a primary series, you need at least 2 doses if you got the AstraZeneca/COVISHIELD vaccine and 1 dose if you got the Janssen vaccine.)
+(If you got a viral vector-based vaccine for a primary series, you need at least 2 doses if you got the AstraZeneca/COVISHIELD vaccine and 1 dose if you got the Janssen vaccine.
+These vaccines are no longer available in Alberta.)